siduction/sidu-manual/data/en/0704-sys-admin-btrfs-snapper_en.md

 TIMELINE_MIN_AGE       | 1800  | 1800  | 1800  |
 ~~~

 Snapper works together with systemd.
-Some settings for handling the automatic snapshots are hidden in the associated systemd units.
+Some settings regarding the handling of automatic snapshots are hidden in the associated systemd units.
 The chapter ["Snapper and systemd"](0704-sys-admin-btrfs-snapper_en.md#snapper-and-systemd) explains the functions and gives hints for their adjustment.

 For each APT action, the **Apt snapshot** *"pre "* and *"post "* are created.
 The key `NUMBER_LIMIT=50` causes the most recent twenty-five snapshot pairs to be preserved.

 Snapper automatically creates **timeline snapshot** if the `TIMELINE_CREATE=yes` key is set in the configuration files.
 The systemd unit `snapper-timeline.timer` activates the associated service unit every hour.
-According to the *default* configuration, Snapper keeps at least ten `HOURLY`, `DAILY`, `MONTHLY` and `YEARLY` snapshots each.
+According to the *default* configuration, Snapper keeps at least ten `HOURLY`, `DAILY`, `MONTHLY`, and `YEARLY` snapshots each.

 This adds up the held snapshots considerably.
-The *Kept snapshots 1* table takes into account the *default* configuration for the `@home` subvolume and the *root* configuration for `@` with a dist-upgrade daily.
+The *Kept snapshots 1* table takes into account the *default* configuration for the `@home` subvolume and the *root* configuration for `@` with one dist-upgrade a day.

-Snapshots held 1
+Kept snapshots 1

 | subvolume | @ |home |
 | :----------------| :-----: | :-----: |